-With almost 350 eligible members across Australia, WESNET performs these functions, benefiting the sector, the community and the government.
-WESNET, along with the sister national peak body for sexual violence, the National Association of Services Against Sexual Violence (NASASV), were funded as peak bodies in the 1990s but have not received peak-body funding since the Howard government defunded them after coming to power in 1996-97.
+There would be significant efficiencies for governments in investing in a national peak body for DFV specialist services.
+This is not new.
+Wesnet, along with the sister national peak body for sexual violence, the National Association of Services Against Sexual Violence, were funded as peak bodies in the 1990s but have not received peak-body funding since the Howard government defunded us after coming to power in 1996-97.